 Applications of Mild Steel

-Mild steel is cheap comparatively.
-We can see many farmlands using mild steel for fencing.
+- Fencing: It is cheap comparatively.
+We can see many farmlands using it for fencing.
 It is thin and twisted but made into a fence.
 It offers high strength and protects the farm lands.
 It is ideal for residential and land boundaries also.

 Grades of Mild Steel

-There are different grades available for mild steel depending on composition, mechanical properties, and applications.
+There are different grades available depending on composition, mechanical properties, and applications.
 IS 2062 is a standard mild steel in India and it has various grades.
 Two of them with properties and specifications are given below.

 Grade with Quality | IS 2062 E250 A (Plates) | IS 2062 E300 A (Plates) |